rcghpge/freebsd/README.md

 This repository tracks FreeBSD development and can be used as a base for future upstream contributions.

-For official contribution guidelines and ways to get involved, see the [FreeBSD Community page](https://www.freebsd.org/community/).
+For official contribution guidelines and ways to get involved, see [CONTRIBUTING.md](CONTRIBUTING.md) and the [FreeBSD Community page](https://www.freebsd.org/community/).

 ---